TraceyLauriault/COMS2200A/README.md

 Mapillary is a crowdsourced streetview platform which allows anyone to add & see their GPS enabled photos.

-Selection Option A or B:

-- [ ] A. Take some photos using the Mapillary mobile application.
+### Take some photos using the Mapillary mobile application.
-- [ ] B. Upload GPS photos to Mapillary's web platform.

 **Note**: Your mobile device will need to have a good GPS signal to capture photos, enabling your mobile internet will help increase your GPS signal.

 ![image](https://cdn.cultofmac.com/wp-content/uploads/2015/12/mapillary003.jpg)

+### Upload GPS photos to Mapillary's web platform.

 For those who would only own a GPS enabled Camera, you can also upload photos directly to Mapillary web platform using their upload page.